TalAter/annyang/docs/README.md

 ## Languages

-While there isn't an official list of supported languages (cultures? locales?), here is a list is based on [anecdotal evidence](http://stackoverflow.com/a/14302134/338039).
+While there isn't an official list of supported languages (cultures? locales?), here is a list based on [anecdotal evidence](http://stackoverflow.com/a/14302134/338039).

 * Afrikaans `af`
 * Basque `eu`